Post-Conviction ClinicSLN #: 73105

 Skills Requirement: Yes

-Special Withdrawal Course: Yes, the last day to withdraw without special permission from the Director of the Clinical Program is one month prior to the first seminar class.
+Special Withdrawal Course: Yes.
+Yes, the last day to withdraw without special permission from the Director of the Clinical Program is one month prior to the first seminar class.

 Limited Enrollment Number: 6

-Paper or In-Class Presentation: Class Presentations
+Paper Or In-Class Presentation: Class Presentations

-Attendance Policy: Per Statement of Student Policies
+Attendance Policy: Per Statement Of Student Policies